TheMrGong/MCLeaksApiClient/README.md

 ## Rate Limiting

-The API is limited to 4 requests a second with a burst allowance of 10 requests in cases of going slightly above the rate limit for a short period of time.
+The API is limited to 8 requests a second with a burst allowance of 50 requests in cases of going above the rate limit for a short period of time.
 Implementation uses the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket).
 Should you exceed the limit there is currently no penalty besides having to wait 1 second before your next requests.
 If you are exceeding this limit,